 New York, New York

-- Seeking to understand the underlying association of obesity with increased risk of breast cancer.
+Goal: To understand the underlying association of excess body fat with increased risk of breast cancer.

 Full Research Summary

-Given these findings, Dr. Dannenberg's current project is focused on defining the mechanisms by which obesity-related inflammation impacts breast cancer and developing non-invasive tests to determine if a woman has hidden breast inflammation.
-This is important because performing biopsies is not practical for making this diagnosis.
+Research area: Defining the mechanisms by which obesity-related inflammation impacts breast cancer and developing non-invasive tests to determine if a woman has hidden breast inflammation.